MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ## Assign a policy to a group

-**Policy assignment to groups is currently only available in limited preview.
+**Policy assignment to groups is currently only available in private preview.
 The cmdlets for this feature are in the pre-release Teams PowerShell module.**

 Policy assignment to groups lets you assign a policy to a group of users, such as a security group or organizational unit.
 The policy assignment is propagated to members of the group according to precedence rules.
 As members are added to or removed from a group, their inherited policy assignments are updated accordingly.